tylerneylon/math/lsh_post1/lsh_post1.md

 $$ \mathcal C := \{ (x, y) : x^2 + y^2 \le 4^2 \}. $$

 Suppose we want to find which of our points in $\mathcal C$ are close together.
-We can estimate this relationship by considering points $a$ and
+We can estimate this relationship by considering points
-$b \in \mathcal C$ to be clustered together when $h_1(a) = h_1(b).$
+$a, b \in \mathcal C$ to be clustered together when $h_1(a) = h_1(b).$
 It will be handy to introduce the notation $a \sim b$ to indicate that
 $a$ and $b$ are in the same cluster.
 With that notation, we can write